 On to the future: if you're planning a writers' conference, or looking for someone to visit your university, book club, or some other group, I might be the one.
 I enjoy doing poetry and fiction readings, lectures, classroom visits, workshops, writer's talks.
 I've visited many campuses as well as book clubs, high schools, coffeehouses, libraries, and bookstores.

-My poetry, fiction, and creative nonfiction have been fed, deliciously, by my education (the undergrad degree in the study of religions, the master's in creative writing, the Ph.D. in comparative literature, the language study in Taiwan and Japan as well as the U.S.).
+My poetry, fiction, and creative nonfiction have been fed, deliciously, by my education (the undergrad degree in the study of religions, the master's in creative writing, the Ph.D. in comp lit, the language study in Taiwan and Japan as well as the U.S.).
 My interest in Buddhism dawned when I was in high school (in Germany, as it happened) and got serious a few years later; I still struggle with sloth and busy-tude.

 I'm grateful for the grants and awards that let me do research travel, and getaways for writing-immersion time (at Byrdcliffe, on Norton Island with the Eastern Frontier Society, at Hambidge, the Millay Colony, Ragdale, VCCA).
 Also, you betcha, for post-doc work at places like UCLA, U. Michigan, the East-West Center of the University of Hawai'i, the Stanford Center in Taipei, and the Center for Hellenic Studies in DC.